Maresca leaves Chelsea midway through turbulent season after reported clash with ownership

 Yet he reportedly didn’t feel appreciated given the tough working conditions and, according to the BBC, recently switched agents.
 A few weeks ago, media reports in England linked Maresca with a possible move to Man City — where he briefly worked under Pep Guardiola — should Guardiola eventually leave, though Maresca played the reports down.

-Chelsea's results have taken a downturn in recent weeks, since a 3-0 win over Barcelona in the Champions League in November.
+Chelsea’s results have taken a downturn since a 3-0 win over Barcelona in the Champions League in November.

-The team's only league win in the past month was a 2-0 over Everton.
+The team’s only league win in the past month was over Everton, 2-0.
 There have been draws with Arsenal, Newcastle and Bournemouth (twice) and losses to Leeds and Aston Villa.

 AP soccer: https://apnews.com/hub/soccer